 the kingdom of this world or of man and, as such, many things can and will undoubtedly happen.
 We are in the time

-of Mystery Babylon that is falling, but it has not yet been ground to dust.
-We need to set our minds above where
+of the beast kingdom of men that is falling, but it has not yet been ground to dust.
+We need to set our minds above

-Christ is and not be dictated to by temporal and political events and causes.
-We are seated with Christ among the
+where Christ is and not be dictated to by temporal and political events and causes.
+We are seated with Christ among

 minded.
 As the opening verses declare, there is only one God and He saves or delivers, not man.
 Let us not make

 men into our saviors or gods or heads; this is idolatry.
-Let us turn to the Lord, not to men.
-Let us tune out the many
+Let us turn to King Jesus, not to men.
+Let us tune out the

-voices and be on guard for what is false, disguised as an angel of light.
-To this end, we are the Temple of God and
+many voices and be on guard for what is false, disguised as an angel of light.
+To this end, we are the temple of God

-He is in His Temple, Christ in us.
-We are still of the earth, but we have the Spirit of Christ within us.
+and He is in His temple, Christ in us.
+We are still of the earth, but we have the spirit of Christ within us.
 As Habakkuk

 declared: Let all the earth be silent before Him .
 Let our earthen vessel be silent before the Lord as we listen for His